Key Initiative CLAPAS

 - Mechanisms and ecology of biotic interactions in agrosystems.

-- The role of microbiota in the adaptation of plants to their environment.
+- Role of microbiota in the adaptation of plants to their environment.

 This research has three main objectives:

-- Prevent risks, using tools such as ecological modeling, genomics and epidemiological monitoring.
+- Prevent risks using tools such as ecological modeling, genomics, and epidemiological surveillance.

-- Cure, by developing innovative solutions such as the use of microbiota, metabolites or natural auxiliaries, or methods such as chemical confusion and the sterile insect technique.
+- Healing, by developing innovative solutions such as the use of microbiota, metabolites, or natural auxiliaries, or methods such as chemical confusion and the sterile insect technique.

 By strengthening interdisciplinary synergies and promoting sustainable agricultural practices, CLAPAS aims to position Montpellier as a center of excellence in plant health research, resolutely focused on the challenges of tomorrow.